Same Day Shipping on Accessories. 2 Days on Packages & Systems (M-F)

 Kaster Li-ion Battery for Trimble GPS

-Kastar USA's website states the company has passed ISO9001 quality system certification and ISO 14001 environmental management system certification.
+Kastar's website states their products pass the ISO9001 quality system certification and ISO 14001 environmental management system certification.

-From our experience - genuine Trimble brand batteries last longer in the field and over time, but at one-tenth of the price - the Kastar batteries and chargers seem to be a solid economical choice.
+From our experience genuine Trimble brand batteries last longer in the field and over time, but at one-tenth of the price, the Kastar D-Li1 is a solid economical choice.

 Replacement battery for Trimble R10 and R12